dstore-dbap/LumberMill/lumbermill/parser/README.rst

 | **source_fields**:   Input fields to split.
 Can be a single field or a list of fields.
 | **seperator**:       Char used as line seperator.
 | **target_field**:    event field to be filled with the new data.
+| **keep_original**:   Switch to keep or drop the original fields used in de/encoding from the event dict.

 Configuration template: